Rasa (literary form): Form

 During its earliest form, it was a musical Roopaka (theatrical performance).
 Vagbhatta describes Rasaka as a soft and vigorous musical Roopaka with a variety of Tala (beat or measure) and Laya (rhythm).
 Rasaka was played by female dancers.
 The number of pairs participating can increase up to 64.

 There were two types of Rasas; Tala Rasa and Lakuta Rasa.
 In Tala Rasa the beats of time were matched by claps of hands while in Lakuta Rasa it was matched by clashing of wooden sticks in the hands of performers.
-So the Rasa was a type of literature intended to performed by pairs of females dancing and singing in a circle.
+So the Rasa was a type of literature intended to be performed by pairs of females dancing and singing in a circle.
 Tala Rasas were mostly played by females while Lakuta Rasas were mostly played by males.
 The form is somewhat similar to Rasa dance played in Rasa lila.

 As the early Rasas were intended to be performed, they were not lengthy.
 But over the years, they became lengthy and narrative with elements of story.
 So the performance aspect may have been diminished.
 It is doubtful that the Rasas written in 17th and 18th centuries were actually performed.
 It is most likely that they were only recited.

 The Rasas were written in a variety of metres like Doha, Chaupai or Deshi.
 Rasas were divided into Khanda and different parts were called Bhasha, Thavani, Kadavaka.